MylesShannon/mylesshannon.me/README.md

-# glipple-angular
+## software requirements
-Where music is community.
+Node.js with NPM

-# do first
+## do first
 npm install

-# how to build for dist
+## how to build for distribution
 grunt build:dist

-# how to serve for dev with livereload
+## how to serve for development with livereload
 grunt serve